 Hello my beautiful brides!

 I'm so excited to share my Top 5 Bridal Beauty Tips with you today!
-My inbox is already filled to the brim with bridal inquiries for 2017, so I know that many of you are somewhere right around the 6-month mark before your wedding.
-This post is perfect for all of my brides who want to know what to do right now to look their best on the wedding day.
+My inbox is filled to the brim with bridal inquiries for the upcoming wedding season, so wedding bookings are in full swing!
+This post is for the brides who want to know what to do in advance to look their best on the wedding day.
 There are small things you can do now that can make a HUGE difference in your bridal preparation.
 Here are some tips you can start right away:

-1. Drink water – It seems so simple, right?
-I constantly get asked what I recommend for healthy-looking skin on the wedding day.
+1. Drink water – This isn't ground-breaking information, but I constantly get asked what I recommend for healthy-looking skin on the wedding day.
 My answer?
 Drink water.
-Lots of water.
-If you want that signature bridal glow, water is your new best friend.
-If it hasn't already become a habit, make a cute water bottle your trademark.
-Your skin and body will thank you!
+Lots of it.
+If you want that signature "bridal glow," water is your new best friend.
+If it hasn't already become a habit, carry a cute, insulated water bottle with you everywhere you go.
+Your skin and body will thank you.

 3. Exfoliate – Exfoliating your face and body a few times a week is the best way to reveal that radiant glow to the skin.
 The Clarisonic is my FAVORITE tool for facial exfoliation.
 For the body, I love gentle scrubs like the Brown Sugar Body Polish, which removes dead skin cells without stripping the skin of moisture.
 Oh, and don't forget the lips!
 Exfoliate them at least once a week with a lip scrub (a warm washcloth will also do the trick), and follow with an intensive lip balm.

-4. Shape thy brows – I can't stress enough how drastically your eyebrows can impact your facial structure.
-Pencil-thin brows were a thing of the 90's, but unkempt, Groucho Marx brows aren't exactly "bridal chic."
-Brow grooming is definitely a balancing act & an art form that varies for each person.
+4. Shape thy brows – I can't stress enough how drastically your eyebrows can impact your overall facial structure.
+Pencil-thin brows were a thing of the 90's, but unkempt, bushy brows aren't exactly "bridal chic."
+Brow grooming is definitely it's own art form that varies for each person.
 Since you have some time before your big day, I highly suggest using this time to attain your ideal brow shape.
-If that means growing them out, now's the time to suffer through it!
+(If that means growing them out, now's the time to suffer through it!)
 Then visit your local, trusted (!) brow specialist.
 He or she will give you flattering base shape that can be maintained up until the wedding day.

 I hope those tips were helpful for all my brides-to-be!
 Good luck and happy wedding planning! :)